prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. Where a client seeks advice from a lawyer or a patent attorney he has instructed in a professional capacity, whether in connection with proceedings before the Court or otherwise, then any confidential communication (whether written or oral) between them relating to the seeking or the provision of that advice is privil eged from disclosure, whilst it remains confidential, in any proceedings before the Court or in arbitration or mediation proceedings before the Centre.

-2. This privilege applies also to communications between a client and a lawyer or patent attorney emplo yed by the client and instructed to act in a professional capacity , whether in connection with proceedings before the Court or otherwise .
+2. This privilege applies also to communications between a client and a lawyer or patent attorney emplo yed by the client and instructed to act in a professional capacity, whether in connection with proceedings before the Court or otherwise.

 3. This privilege extends to the work product of the lawyer or patent attorney (including communications between lawye rs and/or patent attorneys employed in the same firm or entity or between lawyers and/or patent attorneys employed by the same client) and to any record of a privileged communication.